urbit/operators.urbit.org/content/manual/running/hosting.md

 This will leave only the `riclen-tinlyr-1.key` file.
 The key file contains your planet's private keys, which are necessary to boot it up for the first time.
-You'll need to copy that file to the server with the following command (again, replacing `riclen-tinlyr` with your own planet and host):
+You'll need to copy that file to the server with the following command (again, replacing `riclen-tinlyr` with your own ship and Host):

 ```bash {% copy=true %}
 scp riclen-tinlyr-passport/riclen-tinlyr-1.key riclen-tinlyr: